Brazil bridge collapse could affect grain shipments in north

 The bridge fell after it was hit by a boat, Governor Helder Barbalho said on Twitter, where he also posted videos of a large section of the bridge in the water.
 He said this was not the first time such an accident had occurred.

 According to the official Agência Brasil news agency, two vehicles were crossing the bridge at the time of the collision.

-There were no immediate reports of any casualties.
+“At the moment, our priority is searching for victims and giving complete support to their families,” Barbalho was quoted as saying in a statement from Para’s state news agency.

+According to rescue workers, no crew or documents from the boat that collided against the bridge were found on the scene.
+The number of casualties was unclear.

-Kory Melby, an agribusiness consultant based in the city of Goiania, said the bridge that collapsed is the main roadway that connects Brazil’s farm country to its northern ports.
+Kory Melby, an agribusiness consultant based in the city of Goiania, said the bridge was on the main route connecting Brazil’s farm country to its northern ports.

+“It will probably take years for that bridge to be rebuilt,” he said by telephone.

-He said the bridge is located some 50 kilometers from Belém, capital of Pará state, where three major grain loaders operate including Archer Daniels Midland Co, Bunge Ltd and Hidrovias do Brasil SA.
+The consultant noted the bridge was located some 50 kilometers (31 miles) from Belém, capital of Pará state, where three major grain loaders operate, including Archer Daniels Midland Co, Bunge Ltd and Hidrovias do Brasil SA.

 The companies did not immediately reply to requests for comment.

-Melby said barge traffic would not be affected for those coming in on the Tocantins and Amazon Rivers, referring to operations on river ports including Vila do Conde and Barcarena.
-Some 10 to 20 percent of the soy is delivered by road at those ports, he said.
+Melby said barge traffic would not be affected on the Tocantins and Amazon rivers, which use river ports including Vila do Conde and Barcarena.
+Some 10 to 20 percent of the soy grown in Brazil’s center west is delivered by road at those ports, he said.

-Willians Ribeiro, a supervisor at Vila do Conde, told Reuters road traffic to that port will be affected but there are alternative routes.
+Willians Ribeiro, a supervisor at Vila do Conde, told Reuters road traffic to that port would be affected but there were alternative routes.

-Shipping statistics show some 5.7 million tonnes of soybeans and 3 million tonnes of corn were loaded out in the region, a volume that was likely to increase due to port expansions, according to the consultant.
+Shipping statistics show some 5.7 million tonnes of soybeans and 3 million tonnes of corn were unloaded in 2018 in the region, a volume likely to increase due to port expansions, according to the consultant.

-(The story corrects to say Belém is the capital of Para state, not Amazonas.)

-Reporting by Alberto Alerigi; Additional reporting and writing by Ana Mano; Editing by Daniel Wallis
+Reporting by Alberto Alerigi; Additional reporting and writing by Ana Mano; Editing by Daniel Wallis and Rosalba O'Brien